-Assuming the existence of a quorum, directors are elected by a plurality of the votes cast by the shares entitled to vote in the election of directors, which means that the seven director nominees who receive the greatest number of "for" votes will be elected.
+Assuming the existence of a quorum, directors are elected by a plurality of the votes cast, which means that the seven director nominees who receive the greatest number of "for" votes will be elected.
 Our Articles of Incorporation provide that cumulative voting is not available in the election of directors.
 You may vote "for," "for all except" or "withhold" your vote with respect to the election of directors.
-Votes indicated as "withheld" and "broker non-votes" will not be deemed cast for nominees and will have no effect on the outcome of the election.
+Votes indicated as "withheld" and "broker non-votes" will not be deemed cast for nominees and will have no effect on the outcome of the election (other than with respect to the majority voting policy contained in our Governance Policy (See "Corporate Governance-Director Resignation Policy," below)).

-THE BOARD OF DIRECTORS RECOMMENDS THAT YOU VOTE FOR THE ELECTION OF EACH NOMINEE FOR DIRECTOR.
+THE BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS THAT YOU VOTE FOR THE ELECTION OF EACH NOMINEE FOR DIRECTOR.